Inclusion Outreach Coaching Initiative (Reference 136)

 SRP funding allocation

-Credit allocation to recruit an IOC coach
+Credit allocation to recruit an IOC

-Base schools about to enter a rollout year will automatically be provided SRP credits as part of their indicative funding to support the recruitment of a full- time ongoing IOC coach.
+Base schools about to enter a rollout year will automatically be provided SRP credits as part of their indicative funding to support the recruitment of a full- time ongoing IOC.
 The credit allocation is calculated at the annualised mid-point of a Learning Specialist Level 3-1 and 3-2 (plus school oncosts which cover a school’s liability for payroll tax and superannuation) as per the VGSA 2022 Agreement.

-For the 2024 calendar year: each school will receive $145,778 (FTE).
+For the 2026 calendar year each school will receive $150,331 (FTE).

 If circumstances require the recruitment of a new coach part way through the year and an SRP allocation was not provided as part of a base school’s indicative SRP budget, then this will be indexed on a pro rata basis depending on what time of year the coach commences employment.
 For example, if a coach commences in Term 2, then an SRP allocation of 50% of the full allocation will be provided.

-Cash allocations to support the travel allowance requirements of an IOC coach
+Cash allocations to support the travel allowance requirements of an IOC

-IOC coaches are required to travel from their base specialist school to partner non-specialist schools, regional offices, and other department locations and workplaces to support their coaching role.
+IOCs are required to travel from their base specialist school to partner non-specialist schools, regional offices, and other department locations and workplaces to support their coaching role.
 To contribute to the costs associated with this, the department will provide each base school with cash SRP allocations.
 Principals are encouraged to monitor travel spending together with their IOC regularly and seek advice from the regional or central support teams when funds are getting close to being spent.

-For the 2024 calendar year:
+For the 2026 calendar year:

-• rural schools will receive $4,250 (which equates to 5,000 km of travel per coach)
+- regional/rural schools will receive $4,400 (which equates to 5,000 km of travel per coach)

-• metropolitan schools will receive $2,550 (which equates to 3,000 km of travel per coach).
+- metropolitan schools will receive $2,640 (which equates to 3,000 km of travel per coach).

-These allocations will be rolled out in quarterly allotments, at the start of each Term.
+These allocations will be rolled out in quarterly allotments, at the start of each term.

 Questions, comments, feedback